Australia

 College of Medicine and Veterinary Medicine

-The following is required (as a minimum), for degrees in Medicine, Biomedical Sciences, Veterinary Medicine and Agricultural Sciences subjects:
+The following is required (as a minimum), for degrees in Medicine, Biomedical Sciences and Veterinary Medicine subjects:

-Australian Capital Territory, New South Wales, Northern Territory, South Australia, Tasmania, Victoria and Western Australia
+Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia

-For Biomedical Sciences, ATAR of at least 92 and successful completion of Year 12 certificate with good passes in Biology and Chemistry (please see Year 12 subjects section below for details of year 12 subjects by State)
+For Biomedical Sciences, ATAR of at least 92 and successful completion of Year 12 certificate with grade A and B in Biology and Chemistry, either way round, plus one other further subject at grade A (please see Year 12 subjects section below for details of Year 12 subjects by State).
+In Year 12, Maths must be achieved at least to grade B, and English at grade C.

 Queensland